-11 Open Marriage Rules To Consider When Living A Non-Monogamous Lifestyle
+11 Open Marriage Rules For Shifting From Monogamy To A Non-Monogamous Lifestyle

 For some people, living a monogamous lifestyle may not be a path they’re interested in.
 An open marriage is one of the most common types of non-monogamous arrangements, but there are many different forms these relationships can take.
 If you are in an open relationship or want to have an open relationship, it may be helpful to establish some rules that you both agree to in order to help ensure the arrangement works for both of you.
 Read on for a few ideas to consider.